AnTonyPapako/Task_Manager_API/README.md

 5. **Verify**: `http://<EC2_PUBLIC_IP>:8000/swagger`

 ## Production notes (suggested next steps)
-- Put Nginx as a reverse proxy in front of Kestrel + HTTPS (Let's Encrypt)
 - Use a managed database (AWS RDS) instead of a MySQL container for production
 - Store secrets (DB password) in AWS Secrets Manager instead of plain env vars
 - Set up CI/CD with GitHub Actions for auto-deploy on every push to `main`